 Endometriosis affects every woman differently.
 Some women have no symptoms, others have intense menstrual cramps, abnormal uterine bleeding, pain during intercourse and other symptoms.
 Women with mild endometriosis may experience a lot of pain, while those with severe endometriosis may not feel anything.

-Endometriosis can hinder a child’s conception by causing the formation of scar tissue or adhesions that attach the ovaries, fallopian tubes, and intestine together.
+Endometriosis can hinder the fertility by causing the formation of scar tissue or adhesions that attach the ovaries, fallopian tubes, and intestine together.
 These adhesions can interfere with the release of eggs from the ovaries or the displacement of eggs in the fallopian tubes, reducing the chances of becoming pregnant.

 Your doctor may suspect that you have endometriosis based on your history and your pelvic exam, but additional tests are needed to confirm the diagnosis.The only valid diagnostic tool is often laparoscopy.
 Ultrasound and blood tests can also be used to confirm the diagnosis.